Connectivity structure and dynamics of nonlinear recurrent neural networks: Two-site cavity calculation of four-point functions for the random-mode model

 \section{Two-site cavity calculation of four-point functions for the random-mode model}

 While the path-integral approach provides a systematic framework for analyzing neural-network dynamics, the cavity method offers an intuitive, complementary perspective.
-This section provides an overview of the cavity analysis for the random-mode model, with the full mathematical details available in \aref{sec:cav_appdx}.
-While these approaches yield equivalent results, they differ in their methodology: the path-integral approach focuses on fluctuations around the saddle point in a field theory, whereas the cavity approach examines perturbations induced by a subset of held-out variables.
-Here we compute the four-point function using a two-site cavity approach, noting that the two-point function (which, if desired, could be computed using a single-site cavity method) is the same as that of an i.i.d.\ network with appropriate $g_{\text{eff}}$.
+This section provides an overview of the cavity analysis for the random-mode model.
+While these approaches yield equivalent results, they differ in their methodology: The path-integral approach focuses on fluctuations around the saddle point in a field theory, whereas the cavity approach examines perturbations induced by a subset of held-out variables.
+Here, we compute the four-point function using a two-site cavity approach, noting that the two-point function (which, if desired, could be computed using a single-site cavity method) is the same as that of an i.i.d.\ network with appropriate $g_{\text{eff}}$.

-Leveraging \eref{eq:z_def}, we reformulate the network as a bipartite system of neurons and latent variables and extend the cavity calculation of \citet{clark2023dimension} to both groups.
+Leveraging \eref{eq:z_def}, we reformulate the network as a bipartite system of neurons and latent variables and extend the cavity calculation of Clark \textit{et al.}~\cite{clark2023dimension} to both groups.
 This leads to separate, mutually referential cavity pictures for each group, mirroring the two single-site path integrals (\secref{sec:path_integral_analysis}).
 As in the path-integral formalism, self-consistent expressions in one picture are defined using averages from the other.
-Unlike the path-integral approach, which derives $\Psi^\phi(\bm{\tau})$ using its time-by-time definition (\eref{eq:psi-def-time}), the cavity method derives this function using its neuron-by-neuron definition (\eref{eq:psi-def-nrn}).
+Unlike the path-integral approach, which derives $\Psi^\phi(\bm{\tau})$ using its time-by-time definition [\eref{eq:psi-def-time}], the cavity method derives this function using its neuron-by-neuron definition [\eref{eq:psi-def-nrn}].